 Whether you are in healthcare staffing, homecare, skilled trades staffing, or have another recruiting focus, your ability to recruit effectively in a scarce labor market determines whether you’ve got the talent to fuel your growth or a lack of new hires that stops it cold.
 You need your system - your recruitment pipeline - to give you a competitive edge.
-Some call it a hiring pipeline or a candidate pipeline, but no matter the label, it’s the way you track and manage new hires.
+Some call it a hiring pipeline or a candidate pipeline, but no matter the label, it’s the way you win and nuture opportunities with new hires.

 Missing elements in the recruitment pipeline

 Recruitment pipelines come from the same concept as marketing funnels - they are designed to take a large number of people and filter them down to just the right few.
 The right few to hire, or the right few to sell.

 Either way, they are buying into the value of your company.
 Both ideas have the same problem because they view the prospect only from the viewpoint of the company's needs.
 In other words, they are all about you.

 Marketing funnels came from the world of mass media where ads were blasted out to millions of unqualified buyers, and the funnel would weed out the "unworthy".
 Recruitment funnels can approach hiring in the same way by collecting hundreds of unqualified or partially qualified resumes and then helping you weed them out.
 Both treat people like a commodity, which does nothing to help the process of pipeline creating and curating a culture of recruitment.

 For the tech-inspired, you might be tempted to believe that just adding some additional artificial intelligence (AI) or some new plug 'n play feature will make your hiring pipeline deliver the goods.